 The chemical formula for Ferrochrome is FeCr.

 Ferrochrome is manufactured by conducting carbothermic reduction of iron magnesium chromium oxide under high temperatures.
 Iron-chromium alloy is produced by the reduction of Chromium Ore by the application of coal and coke.
-This reduction process requires heat which comes from the electric arc of the furnace.
-The arc is able to create temperatures around 2800 °C. A great amount of electricity is consumed while producing such intense heat which makes this a very costly process.
+This reduction process requires heat from the furnace’s electric arc.
+The arc can create temperatures around 2800 °C. A great amount of electricity is consumed while producing such intense heat, making this a very costly process.

 Ferrochrome is collected from the furnace at regular intervals.
-Once a considerable amount of the iron-chromium alloy is produced in the furnace, the slag and the molten metal is extracted from the tap hole which passes through a trough and is collected on a ladle or chill.
+Once the iron-chromium alloy is produced in the furnace, the slag and the molten metal are extracted from the tap hole, which passes through a trough and is collected on a ladle or chill.
 The molten ferrochrome is then solidified in large castings and then processed further.